 The school's SENCO regularly attends the Local Authority SEND network meetings to keep up to date with local and national updates in SEND.
+This is fed back to staff through staff meetings, where appropriate.

 9. Role and Responsibilities

 9.1 Role of the SENCO: